 During second quarter, I also created a heuristic to generate the initial pool of paths.
-I created the heuristic, hoping that it would produce better results by starting with a pool that isn't random and it might even be faster.
-The heuristic I devised will first pick a random point out of all of the points the salesman must travel to.
-It then finds which two other points are the closest to that point and begins two paths starting at the first point, and going to each of the other two points.
+I created the heuristic, hoping that it would produce better results more efficiently by starting with a pool that isn't random.
+The heuristic I devised first picks a random point out of all of the points from the data set that the salesman must travel to.
+It then finds which two points are the closest to that point.
+Two paths are then created starting at the first point, and going to each of the other two new points.
 Then, for each of those two points, it finds the next two closest points, and creates two more new paths, thus doubling the number of paths being made.
-It continues doing this until there are enough points to fill the pool, at which point it will just continue by picking the next closest point, until a full traverse of the points is acheived.
+It continues doing this, doubling the number of paths until it only creates enough to fill a pool of fifty paths, thus filling the pool, at which point it will just continue using a greedy algorithm by picking the next closest point, until a full traverse of the points is acheived.
 I will discuss how this heuristic did in my results section.
 3.5 Asymmetric Travelling Salesman Program